bless643/alx-system_engineering-devops/0x01-shell_permissions/README.md

-A script that changes owner and a group owner
+A script that changes owner of the file